-Many of the major challenges facing humanity today, and in the future, will cross boarders and disciplinary boundaries.
-Addressing these challenges will require cutting edge research and innovation by people with the right global networks and interdisciplinary mindsets, especially if the challeges are to be tackled in a sustainable way that leaves no communitites behind.
+Many of the major challenges facing humanity today, and in the future, will cross borders and disciplinary boundaries.
+Addressing these challenges will require cutting edge research and innovation by people with the right global networks and interdisciplinary mindsets, especially if the challenges are to be tackled in a sustainable way that leaves no communities behind.

-The Frontiers programmes aim to address this need by building a pipeline of reserachers, practitioners and innovators who are working to tackle global development challenges.
+The Frontiers programmes aim to address this need by building a pipeline of researchers, practitioners and innovators who are working to tackle global development challenges.

 Following each Frontiers event, participants can bid for seed funding that allows them to take forward a collaborative project established at the event, ensuring that partnerships are built to last.

 In order to further support these networks we offer Frontiers Follow-On Funding.
 These are mid-sized awards that provide a next-step for previous awardees to continue to collaborate and develop seeded projects into fully functioning collaborative research projects.
 The funding also bridges the well-recognised gap between smaller seed funding grants and much larger scale grants, that can be challenging for those at the early and mid-career stages to attain.

 Finally, in early 2020, we will launch our Frontiers Champions programme that will award small grants to those who have been involved with our Frontiers programmes in the past.
 These grants are for networking, allowing Frontiers Champions to convene peers through regional or thematic events that provide a focal point for an international community of researchers, innovators and practitioners.